Missy Irvin

 Missy Thomas Irvin (born February 12, 1971) is a Republican member of the Arkansas Senate, where she has served since 2011.

-She serves on the Senate Ethics Committee.
-She and the committee rejected an ethics complaint against Kim Hendren over wage issues at his business.
-She and the committee censured Stephanie Flowers for calling a fellow legislator a dumbass.
+Irvin is a member of the Senate Ethics Committee.
+In 2019, Irvin and the committee censured Stephanie Flowers for calling fellow legislator Trent Garner a "dumbass" during a debate.
+In 2020, the committee rejected an ethics complaint against Kim Hendren over wage issues at his business.

-Irvin and Jay Richardson introduced a bill to allow cyclists to yield at red lights and stop signs.
+Irvin and Jay Richardson introduced a bill to allow cyclists to yield (rather than stop) at red lights and stop signs.
 It passed the legislature and was signed into law by Governor Asa Hutchinson.